ourzora/zora-protocol/src/premint/README.md

         * `pricePerToken` - cost to mint each token
         * `quantityToMint` - how many of the initial tokens to mint to the executor as their reward
       * Returns - a `bytes32` hash that is signed using the creator’s account to create a `signature`
-  * `premintIds` - read only function that takes the contract and contract creation parameters, and gets unique hashes that act as unique ids for the contract and token.
-Same logic is used in the contract to ensure uniqueniess of contracts and ids
+  * `premintIds` - read only function that takes the premint parameters, and gets unique hashes that act as unique ids for the contract and token.
+Same logic is used in the contract to ensure uniqueniess of contracts and ids.
+    * inputs: same as `premint`
-    * Returns - a `bytes32` of the hash to create the signature with, and two `uint256` values, one for the contract id, and one for the token id.
+    * Returns - two `uint256` values, one for the contract id, and one for the token id.

 ## Functional flow: